01-edu/public/subjects/commits_stats/README.md

 Create two functions:
 - `commits_per_author`: which returns a hash map with the number of commits per author.
 The auditors will be identified by their GitHub login.
-- `commits_per_date`: which returns a hash map with the number of commits per week.
+- `commits_per_week`: which returns a hash map with the number of commits per week.

 > A week is represented by the a year followed by the number of the week.
 For example, January 1, 2020 is in week 1 of 2020 and will be represented by a `String` with the form `"2020-W1"`.